o-souter/o-souter/readme.md

 Howdy!<br>I'm Oliver and I'm a Programmer 👩‍💻<br><br>
 I'm Currently working on:
-* My Master's Project for RGU 😎
+* My Master's Project for Robert Gordon University 😎
-* My portfolio website - A site that showcases all of my skills for employers!
+* My Portfolio Website - A site that showcases all of my skills for employers!
 Check it out [Here!](https://oliversouter.com/)

 I'm also on [LinkedIn](https://www.linkedin.com/in/o-souter/)!